Northbridge University: History

 In 1980, a steering committee, led by Jesús Siverio Orta, worked on the planning and organization of the institution.
 It was not until the first of April, 1982 that the institution began its educational operations in Bayamón, Puerto Rico under the name National College of Business and Technology.
 In June of the same year, the committee acquired the Polytechnical Community College, obtaining at the same time its operating license from the Puerto Rico Department of Education with the same rights, privileges and obligations as the predecessor institution.

-NUC University began its educational program with four classrooms on the third floor of the Ramos Building located in the city of Bayamón, which also had a typing laboratory, a pharmacy laboratory and a library.
+Northbridge University (Previously NUC University) began its educational program with four classrooms on the third floor of the Ramos Building located in the city of Bayamón, which also had a typing laboratory, a pharmacy laboratory and a library.
 Initially, the institution only offered Pharmacy Assistant and Secretarial Science programs.
 The first group of students from these two programs graduated in July 1983.

 In 1984 it opened the Arecibo Campus in Arecibo, Puerto Rico, and in 2003 the Río Grande Campus in Río Grande, Puerto Rico.

-In the following years NUC University started expanding rapidly, establishing a learning center at the San Cristóbal Hospital on September of 2007 in Ponce, Puerto Rico which later became the Ponce Campus on July 10, 2009.
-In January 2011, NUC opened an additional location in Caguas, Puerto Rico and in June 2014, it became the Caguas Campus.
+In the following years Northbridge University started expanding rapidly, establishing a learning center at the San Cristóbal Hospital on September 2007 in Ponce, Puerto Rico which later became the Ponce Campus on July 10, 2009.
+In January 2011, NU opened an additional location in Caguas, Puerto Rico and in June 2014, it became the Caguas Campus.

-In March 2017, NUC opened a Campus in Mayagüez, Puerto Rico, and in November 2018, the institution opened it most recent campus, the South Florida Campus in the State of Florida.
+In March 2017, NU opened a Campus in Mayagüez, Puerto Rico, and in November 2018, the institution opened it most recent campus, the South Florida Campus in the State of Florida.

 Campuses

 The multi-campus school is one of the largest secondary education institutions in Puerto Rico.
-Today NUC University have 15 campuses, nine of them in the State of Florida, and 13 centers of the IBC technical division.
+Today Northbridge University has 15 campuses, nine of them in the State of Florida, and 10 centers of the technical division.